cr1pt0n1c/cr1pt0n1c.github.io/records/04_f*ck_chat_control.md

 # F*CK CHAT CONTROL: The Anatomy of a Surveillance Dystopia

 There is a tired, dangerous phrase that always surfaces when governments want to strip away our privacy: *"If you have nothing to hide, you have nothing to fear."* Let's break that down.
 If you are sitting in your living room reading a book, you are doing absolutely nothing illegal.
 But if a government agent walked through your front door, pulled up a chair, and stared at you 24/7 with a notepad, you would be terrified.
-Privacy is not about hiding crimes; it is about basic human dignity.
+Privacy is not about hiding crimes, it is about basic human dignity.

 Right now, the European Union is trying to install that agent in your digital living room.
 They call it Chat Control.
 And we are sleepwalking into a dystopia.